liuluke0325/opensea-nft/README.md

 ### Router

 The / route will take you to the ListPage.
 The /detail/:contract/:id route will take you to the detail page.

 ### Web3 Related

-Web3-related code are placed in the src/components/web3providers folder.
+Web3-related code are placed in the src/components/web3provider.tsx.
 The application will attempt to access the MetaMask address; if it's invalid, a hardcoded address will be used.

 ### Author